foundry-vtt-community/wiki.js/setup/macOS.md

 ## Installation

-See the [official knowledgebase](https://foundryvtt.com/article/installation/) for installation on OSX.
+See the [official knowledge base](https://foundryvtt.com/article/installation/) for installation on OSX.